FutureGatewayFramework/fgDocumentation/usage.md

 . `tosca_template`: The yaml file name describing the TOSCA resource . `tosca_parameters`: TOSCA parameters (params=\<json file containing yaml input parameters\<)

 Inside directory $FGLOCATION/apps there are several sample application making use of different EIs.
 Any user may use one of these tester applications to generate as a template its own specific application use case.
+For ToscaIDC there exists a sample application named: ToscaIDCTest.
+This application is configured to run as default withting the fgportal_ptv.py script which simulates the TOSCA orchestrator as well as a PTV endpoint.

 ## Advanced operations